 The GPU specifications for the new GTX 1070 Ti seem rather strange, in that they’re incredibly close to those of the GTX 1080.
 It will be the third GP104-based card Nvidia release in the Pascal range, with only a single streaming multiprocessor (SM) block of 128 CUDA cores being riven from the 20 SM core used in the GTX 1080.

-That gives us a GTX 1070 Ti with a core-count of 2,432 and a likely GPU configuration that’s largely the same as the GTX 1080.
-That means we’re expecting 152 texture units and the same 64 ROPs as the more powerful chip.
+That gives us a GTX 1070 Ti with a core-count of 2,432 and a GPU configuration that’s largely the same as the GTX 1080.
+With 152 texture units and the same 64 ROPs as the more powerful chip.

 In terms of the clockspeeds we’re looking at a mash-up of its sibling cards, with the new Ti card using the same base clockspeed as the GTX 1080 and the same boost frequency as the GTX 1070.
 Though, in all honesty, these clockspeeds are of limited relevance these days.
-Because Nvidia’s GPUs do whatever the hell they like, and can push the clockspeeds as high as they feel the can from the a thermal point of view, the likelihood of the GTX 1070 Ti stopping at less than 1,800MHz is pretty low.
+Because Nvidia’s GPUs do whatever the hell they like, and can push the clockspeeds as high as they feel the can from the a thermal point of view, the likelihood of the GTX 1070 Ti stopping at less than 1,800MHz is pretty low, especially with Nvidia touting the card as an 'overclocking monster'.

 The big difference between the GTX 1070 Ti and its older GTX 1080 sibling, however, is on the memory side.
 The newer card is sticking with the same GDDR5 design used by the standard GTX 1070, as opposed to the 11Gbps GDDR5X used with the latest GTX 1080 GPUs.
-That means the memory bandwidth will be a fair bit lower than the pricier card, which could affect gaming performance in large open-world games like Shadow of War.
+That means the memory bandwidth will be a fair bit lower than the pricier card, which seems to be the biggest detrement to GTX 1080-level performance from the latest Ti.

 Graphics card pricing is still rather ridiculous at the moment.
 Stock has returned for AMD’s competing Polaris GPUs, but their price tags are still way above where they were when we last recommended the GTX 580 as the go-to gaming card of this generation.
 That has in turn pushed the prices up across the board.